 When visiting Cuba in 2022, you have the opportunity to go beyond the facade if you choose.

-Handling Cuban rum in an elegant manner takes a bit of practice, maybe more than once.
-Take it from me.
+Elegantly handling Cuban rum cocktails takes a bit of practice, maybe more than once.
+Take it from me, and let’s leave it at that!

 11. Take The Train Journey (Or Bus) From Havana To Santiago De Cuba